Getting Started with Private Equity as part of a Comprehensive Investment Strategy for Accredited Investors

 Granite Harbor Advisors, Inc. is an Independent RIA that can offer both public and private market investments, uniquely providing a comprehensive perspective and diverse investment portfolio options.
 By partnering with an RIA, investors can access private markets with the confidence that the firm has met a thorough due diligence process and will act in their best interest.

-As a fiduciary, Granite Harbor conducts thorough due diligence and analysis on private equity opportunities, vetting each opportunity to confirm its viability for individual accredited investors and its role in their overall investment strategy.
+Granite Harbor conducts thorough due diligence and analysis on private equity opportunities, vetting each opportunity to confirm its viability for individual accredited investors and its role in their overall investment strategy.
 At the onset of each new opportunity, Granite Harbor first asks: